 You can write a personalized speech, recalling the memory and personality of the one who left.
 Take advantage of this moment to say goodbye in the way you think is best, saying a few last words (that sometimes the sudden death prevented you from speaking).

 Rain of petals

 This option is usually used at the end of the funeral or during the funeral and is a symbolic and very cool way to make this moment even more special and beautiful.

 Indeed, it will be a moment of high emotion that will be remembered by all participants.

 It is a new modality offered by some cemeteries, crematoriums, or funeral homes.
 It consists of an online platform or a website on which whoever wishes can write a message and express their feelings for the loved one.

 Typically, on All Souls’ Day, cemeteries usually carry out some special programs – and in some, there is the release of balloons, symbolizing those who left.

 Wishers can reproduce ideas at the funeral at the end of the wake, with each guest releasing a balloon in honor of the deceased.

 Of course, in addition to these, there are several other options for honors.
-The important thing is that it has a relationship with whoever left, helping to rescue the memory of the deceased and comforting those who stayed.
+The important thing is that it has a connection with whoever left, helping to recover the memory of the deceased and comforting those who stayed.

 Some other ideas that many people adopt as a tribute are: